 Gaby Dalkin is pretty serious about her cookies.
 The maven of no-fuss family recipes and the voice behind What’s Gaby Cooking has shared some pretty fantastic sweets with us before, among them her crisp and chewy (yes, it’s possible) Molasses Cookies that had us swooning for weeks.
-She loves cookies so much, in fact, that she used the image of her favorite chocolate chip cookie recipe to embellish the spatula she designed to support No Kid Hungry.
+She loves cookies so much, in fact, that she used the image of her favorite chocolate chip cookie recipe to embellish the spatula she designed to support No Kid Hungry last year.

 Gaby is already chief in the fan club of her new recipe.
 “I’ve made hundreds of cookies over the course of my life,” she says.
 “And while many (many) of them were pretty amazing, this one wins in every way.
 The ratios are all spot-on, the chocolate is plentiful, and the cookies are chewy and dense.”

 To achieve the latter, Gaby taps the pan on the counter after baking the cookies—a tip she “learned in pastry school one million years ago and it’s still the best way to get out all the air bubbles from the dough, making for even denser, chewier cookies.”

 Every Darn Day Chocolate Chip Cookies

 - 1 cup (225 g/2 sticks) unsalted butter, at room temperature

 - 1½ cups (330 g) packed brown sugar